menu icon

 Print Recipe Pin Recipe

 Quesitos are a sweet Puerto Rican cream cheese pastry.
 Made with flaky puff pastry, this version is filled with sweetened cream cheese and an easy fresh pineapple jam.
-They're perfect for breakfast or served with an afternoon coffee!
+They're perfect for breakfast or dessert and are frequently served with coffee.

 Servings9 to 12 pastries, depending on brand of puff pastry used